joetorres/pdf-gen/README.md

 # pdf-gen

-Smap api for genrating pdf from a url.
+Terrible api for genrating pdf from a url.